EdisonCat/blackboard/README.md

 #### DynamoDbBoardService.java: (for real data in DynamoDB)
 Can be called by DynamoDbBoardController to call DAO to operate board datasource in DynamoDB.

+#### DynamoDbAnnouncementService.java: (for real data in DynamoDB)
+Can be called by DynamoDbAnnouncementController to call DAO to operate announcement datasource in DynamoDB.

 #### DynamoDbCourseService.java: (for real data in DynamoDB)
 Can be called by DynamoDbCourseController to call DAO to operate course datasource in DynamoDB.